toluaina/pgsync/README.md

 PGSync's query builder builds advanced queries dynamically against your schema.

-PGSync operates both pull and event-driven model.
-It creates a trigger for tables in your database to handle events.
+PGSync operates in an event-driven model by creating triggers for tables in your database to handle notification events.

 *This is the only time PGSync will ever make any changes to your database.*

-NOTE: **if you change your database schema, or PGSync's schema config, you would need to drop and rebuild your indexes.**
+**NOTE**: **if you change your database schema, or PGSync's schema config, you would need to drop and rebuild your indexes.**
 There are plans to support zero-downtime migrations to streamline this process.